Virtual-Coffee/virtualcoffee.io/src/resources/virtual-coffee/slack-channel-guide.md

 #### 📌 Pinned in this channel: {.h5}

-- Lunch & Learn Submission Form
+- Lunch & Learn Talk Submission Form

 ---